Major Schools of Buddhism

 As Buddhism made progress and spread to different parts of the world, new thoughts and improvisations came to be attached to the existing beliefs and practices.
 This process led to the development and evolution of different schools or sects.
 The major Schools of Buddhism are as follows:

-: This is the tantric school of Buddhism.
+Vajrayana School of Buddhism: This is the tantric school of Buddhism.
 It is believed that by practicing Vajrayana, a Buddhist follower can achieve enlightenment easily.
 It is more popularly used in Tibetan Buddhism.
 When considered on a larger aspect, it is a part of the Mahayana school of Buddhism.
-It is also commonly referred to as Lamaism because at the center of the school lies the Lama.
+It is also commonly referred to as ‘Lamaism’ because at the center of the school lies the Lama.

-and others are the same.
+Chinese Schools of Buddhism: An integral part of the Chinese culture, this school of Buddhism is further divided into 10 more Buddhist schools.
+Their way of expression may differ but the basic doctrines of Buddhism, such as the Eightfold Paths, Four Noble Truths and others are the same.
 The Chinese monastic community is an extension of the order of the monks that Buddha had established.
-The Arahants here are known as Lohans but the principles that they abide by are the same.
+The Arahants here are known as ‘Lohans’ but the principles that they abide by are the same.
 The monks in the monastic community serve the people either by teaching them or by doing social services.